 Is your style a little bit gregarious, a bit rough around the edges, but a little bit glitzy too?
 If that’s you, welcome to the Modern Rustic Style way of life.
 I’m a massive fan of anything rustic with the feel of something contemporary.
 This battle of styles has been the catalyst for creating a new genre of home interiors – Modern Rustic Style.

 The modern rustic style combines natural beauty with traditional materials.
 It mixes brushed metals, textures, neutral colors, and a warm ambiance.
 It’s hard to narrow down my list of must-haves for this post because this style has many outstanding elements.
 But, I’m keeping it to what I consider to be the five essential Must Have’s.

 1. The Setting.
 What speaks more rustic than a home nestled amid a canopy of trees?
-Maybe you have a mountain home where you can watch deer sipping from a running stream just beyond your back deck?
+Maybe you have a mountain home where you can watch deer sipping from a running stream beyond your back deck?
 If you have the option of planning your home to be set in nature, this is the foundation for establishing your modern rustic style.

-Next, consult with your architect to design a home with bold, clean lines that create a contemporary architectural style.
+Next, consult your architect to design a home with bold, clean lines that create a contemporary architectural style.
 This is an emphatic point to modernize a home rooted in natural surroundings.

 This stone fireplace serves as the primary focal point for this living room.
 Each stone was set in place by hand during construction.
-Decorative terracotta tiles trim the firebox while surrounding décor boasts the latest trends of home decorating.
+Decorative terracotta tiles trim the firebox while surrounding décor boasts the latest trends in home decorating.
 The design of your fireplace is an area where you can “play” with modern rustic style.

 Make Every Space Count.